aragon/whitepaper/README.md

 Initially, all votes will last 1 Month, require 50% approval and 1% approval quorum.
 Creating votes requires depositing 1000 ANT into a *proposal agreement* with the following terms:

-> Proposals must be made in good faith with the intention to improve the network's operational efficiency, quality, or breadth of service, and benefit all ANT holders in equal measure.
+> Proposals must be made in good faith with the intention to improve the Network's operational efficiency, quality, or breadth of service, and benefit all ANT holders in equal measure.

 The organization will face many operational decisions, including but not limited to the following: